 How is sarcoma treated?

 There are many different types of sarcoma and increasingly they are being treated in different ways.
 The MDT meeting will plan your treatment, sometimes just surgery is needed, other times radiotherapy is used before surgery.
 With new advances in cancer care, some types of sarcoma are treated with tablet.
-Have a look at our Treating Sarcoma page.
+Have a look at our (link to ‘what treatment is available’ page)

 Can I get written information?